mvysny/mvysny.github.io/_posts/2022-12-13-vaadin-development-production.md

 ## Building JavaScript bundle on-the-fly VS prebuilt

-By default, Vaadin builds the JavaScript Bundle on-the-fly.
+By default, Vaadin uses webpack builds the JavaScript Bundle on-the-fly.
+Vaadin will start something called Vaadin DevServer, which runs webpack under the hood, and uses it to build the JavaScript part.
 The bundle is basically one huge javascript file containing contents of all JS files, but also CSS files injected into webcomponents.
 The bundle always needs to be built at some point, otherwise it would be hard to transfer all those javascript files to the browser.